Fuzzy Haskins

-Clarence Eugene "Fuzzy" Haskins (June 8, 1941 – March 17, 2023) was an American singer.
-He performed with 1950s and 1960s doo-wop group, The Parliaments, and was a founding member of the groundbreaking and influential 1970s funk bands Parliament and Funkadelic, also known as Parliament-Funkadelic.
+Clarence Eugene "Fuzzy" Haskins (June 8, 1941 – March 16, 2023) was an American singer.
+He performed with 1950s and 1960s doo-wop group, The Parliaments, and was a founding member of 1970s funk bands Parliament and Funkadelic, also known as Parliament-Funkadelic.
 He left Parliament-Funkadelic in 1977 to pursue a solo career.
 He is a member of the Rock and Roll Hall of Fame, inducted in 1997 with fifteen other members of Parliament-Funkadelic.
 In 2019, he and Parliament-Funkadelic were given Grammy Lifetime Achievement Awards.